 Other companies such as SelfDecode take a more comprehensive approach by using AI and machine learning to predict up to 83 million genetic variants with 99.7% accuracy from your typical DNA file, like from 23andMe.
 This means that SelfDecode can give you a more complete picture of your health than other DNA companies.

 Of course, no matter how accurate the technologies underpinning your genetic analyses are, there is always a small chance that your data could be subject to human error at any stage of processing.
 The good news is that 23andMe has outlined their quality review process on their website, so they’re doing everything they can to avoid this.

+If you’re interested in receiving recommendations based on your genes, there are some alternatives you should consider.
 23andMe provides health insights based on just 1 or 2 variants, which could result in incomplete and misleading results.
-Other providers of DNA wellness reports such as SelfDecode can investigate thousands of genetic variants in order to provide you with the most accurate health data.
+Other providers of DNA wellness reports such as SelfDecode can investigate thousands or even millions of genetic variants per report in order to provide you with the most accurate health data.

 If you have a 23andMe raw DNA file, you can upload it to SelfDecode to receive your health insights.
-However, if you still haven’t had your DNA tested, SelfDecode also offers DNA testing that includes several SNPs not covered by 23andMe, ensuring that you don’t miss out on your core health SNPs.
+However, if you still haven’t had your DNA tested, SelfDecode also offers DNA testing.

 So how accurate is 23 and Me?
-When it comes to investigating your heritage, 23andMe is as competitive a company as you could hope for boasting the second largest reference database of genetic data, providing you with a highly accurate understanding of your genetic heritage.
+When it comes to investigating your heritage, 23andMe is as competitive a company as you could hope for, boasting the second largest reference database of genetic data and providing you with a highly accurate understanding of your genetic heritage.

-When it comes to health reporting however 23andMe does have one drawback as currently they only investigate 1 or 2 genetic variants for certain health conditions which are much more complex, meaning that whilst the data they provide for these few variants is an accurate representation, it may be misleading.
+When it comes to health reporting however 23andMe does have one drawback as currently they only investigate a limited number of genetic variants for certain health conditions which are much more complex, meaning that whilst the data they provide for these few variants is an accurate representation, it may be misleading.
 If you would like a more comprehensive and accurate insight into your health based on your genetics, consider trying a service like SelfDecode.